Eyas's Blog

 Original

-This is the second installment in my article series, Unity for Software Engineers.
+This is the second installment in my article series, Unity for Software Engineers (now updated and available as a book).
 Check out the first article about six fundamental concepts in Unity.
 I’ll be releasing additional installments over the next few weeks, so make sure to subscribe for updates.
 The series especially tailored for those who learn best as I do: starting with first principles and working your way upwards.

 Read more →